ToniCardosooo/ML2-Project/README.md

 ### Performance Evaluation
 - 10-fold Cross Validation
-- Mean and Standard Deviation values of the accuracies obtained in each iteration
+- Mean and Standard Deviation values of the Accuracy obtained in each iteration
 - Confusion Matrix

 ### Robustness Evaluation Against Adversarial Examples